 Design Experience Program

-This program is currently being co-designed with students in grades 9 and 10 and will be offered for the first time in the fall of 2021.
+This program is currently being co-designed with students in grades 9 and 10 and will be offered for the first time in 2022.
 We are fortunate to be collaborating with TNO - The Neighbourhood Organization on this community-based experiential learning opportunity.

 Stay tuned for more information soon!